About Us: False report about me on this site!

-How Can I Obtain the Real Name of an Author Who Has Defamed Me?
+How Can I Obtain Information About An Author Who I Believe Has Defamed Me?

 Suppose you just finished reading the long section about "So, you want to sue Ripoff Report?", and you realize that the law protects this website and, in most cases, does not allow you to sue the website's operators for the materials published here by users of the site.
 What do you do now?
 Of course, as we have said before, the law does NOT protect the original author, and thus you are free to sue that person if you wish.
 But how can you get the name of someone who posted a report anonymously?